nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding grades to a student : `grade`

-Records grades for a student's assessments.
+Records grades for a student's assessments, so that you can keep track of their grades.

 Format: `grade STUDENT_INDEX [ra1/MARKS] [ra2/MARKS] [mt/MARKS] [pa/MARKS] [fn/MARKS]`